-Houston, TX — Built for research institutions and venture investors
+Houston, TX — Built for research institutions, ventures, and IP practitioners

 2